Skip to content

 Tracking hours for a field crew comes down to four decisions: how workers punch, where you allow it, how you prove it, and how the hours reach payroll.
 This is the complete method, with an honest comparison of paper, spreadsheets, and a purpose-built app, plus a one-page policy template you can copy today.
 Read it whether or not you ever buy anything.

-If you run a crew that shows up at real addresses, tracking hours is not a bookkeeping chore.
-It is the difference between paying for work that happened and paying for work someone remembers happening.
 This is the complete method.
-It walks through the four decisions every crew owner makes, compares the three real ways to do it honestly, including where a spreadsheet is genuinely fine, and then shows the end-to-end system we built for field crews so this stops being a weekly chore.
+It walks through the four decisions every crew owner makes, and it compares the three real ways to do it honestly, including where a spreadsheet is genuinely fine.
+Then it shows the end-to-end system we built for field crews so this stops being a weekly chore.

 The four decisions every crew owner makes